Context

 01

+A website which encourages people to think about air pollution in a new way by allowing them to hear what air pollution sounds like in six different American cities.
 We picked a website as the first touch point because it is easily usable, accessible, and distributable.
 We believe it is most effective as a tool that ECS uses to pique the attention of any stakeholder on the issue of air pollution.
 The website is a way to create shared interest in air pollution before any conversation starts, because without a shared interest in the topic, conversations for change are less effective.

 02

+A mobile app which provides a personalized experience of air pollution, in real time, through data sonification.
 While the website allows visitors to compare air pollution in six pre-selected cities, the app would allow visitors to generate sound in real-time based on air-quality data that is monitored around the world.
 The mobile app serves to help ritualize the experience of checking air quality, just as we check the weather, to generate ongoing concern.

 03

+A city-wide campaign which launches this conversation into the broader Pittsburgh community.
 This campaign would take the form of publicizing the website and the app through posters, postcards, and other informational materials, as well as a physical interactive exhibition that combines the experience of the website and mobile app, located at ECS or a similar venue.
 While ECS has a strong community of interested stakeholders, this is ultimately a topic that impacts Pittsburgh at large, and there is power in numbers.
 The more people interested in fixing the issue of air pollution, the more likely policymakers are to listen.

 This solution is not a specific call to action, but rather a way to encourage citizens to be engaged in thought and conversations around this topic.
 Our hope is that this tool can be used as an entry point, to spark tiny moments of transformation that will lead to long-term actions and behavior changes.